Ben Sparrow – Director

 Paul specialises in lean management, process analysis and optimisation, and continuous improvement practices.
-Paul received his training in lean management directly from Japanese industry, and shares this knowledge through lean management consulting and kaizen training programs for Shinka Management’s global client base, and lean manufacturing study tours run in Japan.
+Paul received his training in lean management directly from Japanese industry, and shares this knowledge through lean management consulting and training for Shinka Management’s global client base, and lean manufacturing study tours run in Japan.

 Marugo Rubber Industries achieved a cost reduction of several hundred million yen for one process through applying motion analysis software and targeting improvements in 0.1 second units using OTRS10.
 As a result of using OTRS to perform a detailed motion analysis of their painting line, Marugo discovered that the coating unevenness was due to a poorly positioned gun, and this enabled them to achieve a major improvement effect.